Methodology

 Before matching evaluators with paid work, we compute a readiness score across three categories — ensuring the right evaluator is matched to the right task.

-Pairwise ranking, text correction, and response assessment — the core tasks of clinical RLHF work.
+Pairwise ranking, text correction, and response assessment — the core RLHF task families.

 Safety & Red-Teaming